List of Logical

 fragile web of illusion that has

-we'll be sending the wrong message to our enemies."
+we'll be sending the wrong message to the public."

 Shifting the Burden of